mboufal/IPRO-Commuter-Safety/FacultyFeedback (1).md

 ## Week 12 - Mar 29 ##

+- Marciaj: #69 finished,  #74 complete; working on #70 and #71

+- Angela  #73 and #68 are complete;  working on #79 (needs to flesh out description / acceptance criteria

+- Jake  #38 almost done but changes got lost in a push so needing to redo (merge conflicts)

+- Hanna #23 finishing on deck #80,

+- Magda working on #57, and helping with other team members on CSS/styling

 ## Week 13 - Apr 5 ##

 ## Week 14 - Apr 12 ##